-Continuing our blog series on how to jumpstart your NIST Cybersecurity Framework (CSF) maturity, we’ll now dive into some of the industry-leading use cases we’re seeing for the Detect Function.
-This is the Function that really brought OT security to the mainstream back in the early 2010s when some of the first intrusion detection technologies for control systems (like ours) were introduced to the market.
-Security activities categorized under the Detect Function can include everything from implementing continuous network security monitoring, as mentioned above, to assembling a blue team that proactively hunts for indicators of compromise (IoCs) on your network.
+Continuing our blog series on how to jumpstart your NIST Cybersecurity Framework (CSF) maturity, we’ll now dive into some of the industry-leading use cases we’re seeing for the Detect function.
+This is the function that really brought operational technology (OT) security to the mainstream back in the early 2010s when some of the first intrusion detection technologies for control systems (like ours) were introduced to the market.
+Security activities categorized under the Detect function can include everything from implementing continuous network security monitoring, as mentioned above, to assembling a blue team that proactively hunts for indicators of compromise (IoCs) on your network.

-Whatever tactics you use, the spirit of this Function is to implement procedures and technologies that can identify the occurrence of a cybersecurity event.
-Here’s how our most innovative customers are applying the Detect Function in their operational technology (OT) environments:
+Whatever tactics you use, the spirit of this function is to implement procedures and technologies that can identify the occurrence of a cybersecurity event.
+Here’s how our most innovative customers are applying the Detect function in their OT environments:

-- Focusing on Techniques, Tactics & Procedures (TTPs) Mapped to MITRE ATT&CK or Cyber Kill Chain
+- Focusing on techniques, tactics and procedures (TTPs) mapped to MITRE ATT&CK or Cyber Kill Chain

 Our customers are moving away from just analyzing alerts and shifting their focus to TTPs.
 This enables security teams to focus resources on those events that are further down the kill chain to potentially prevent an attack from being successful.
 Using a framework with a common nomenclature like the MITRE ATT&CK Framework for ICS or the Cyber Kill Chain can help accurately prioritize these events and also facilitate better communication among incident responders.

 - Automating ingestion of threat indicators and feeds into OT network monitoring system

 You probably have tons of industry, government and commercial threat feeds that you’re monitoring.
 Our most mature customers are taking information from those feeds and leveraging the threat data ingestion capabilities in our solution to turn that threat information into actionable intelligence to check for emerging threats in near real time.